Nicolle-G/fruits_service-/README.md

 README
-- This is a REST server built with Flask and MongoDB that performs several CRUD operations, is containerized with Docker, and runs with Docker Compose.
+- This is a REST service built with Flask and MongoDB that performs several CRUD operations, is containerized with Docker, and runs with Docker Compose.

 How does it work?